 In our “Announce a new hire” email template for HR managers, we also added a section where the new hire introduced herself and greeted the team.
 This person may be too shy or too busy to say “hi” to each and every employee.
 Let him/her do it via email :)

-3. Kindly remind of important dates
+4. Kindly reminding employees of important dates

 Employees might be well aware of important company events.
 But they might get too busy to keep them all in mind.

 You will do them a favor by reminding of important dates.

 In our company, our HR managers remind us of other team member’s birthdays, of weekly and monthly meetings, of holidays, etc. We never forget to call our colleagues on their bdays.
 It sure does affect the atmosphere in our team.

 No matter what kind of event this is — a birthday party where you all meet to say some nice words to birthday people, or a meeting with clients — be sure to add the “Add to calendar button”.
 You can call it whatever you want.
 Our “Yes, I will make it” button, we used in this HR email template to employees, fitted our current situation best.